Aritinercept

 Aritinercept Is a High Affinity Dual BAFF/APRIL Inhibitor

-Aritinercept has high binding affinity for both BAFF and APRIL as compared to the competitor dual BAFF/APRIL inhibitors.
+Aritinercept has high binding affinity for both BAFF and APRIL as compared to other dual BAFF/APRIL inhibitors.

 Aritinercept Potently Inhibits BAFF- and APRIL-Mediated B Cell Proliferation

-Aritinercept potently inhibits both BAFF- and APRIL-mediated B cell proliferation as compared to competitor dual BAFF/APRIL inhibitors.
+Aritinercept potently inhibits both BAFF- and APRIL-mediated B cell proliferation as compared to other dual BAFF/APRIL inhibitors.

 Aritinercept Single Ascending Dose (SAD) Study: Design